andybala/curiousily.github.com/_posts/2016-12-06-to-chicago-a-bit-further-and-back.markdown

 There was this park (and surroundings) right next to Union Station, filled with homeless people.
 It was like nobody was seeing them.
 Huh, was that ok!?
 Nope!
 It really felt like a 3rd world country in there.

-Later, we decided to visit the big park above Holywood right about when the sunset was starting it looked like this:
+Later, we decided to visit the big park above Holywood.
+Right about when the sunset was starting it looked like this:

 {:.center}
 ![png]({{site.url}}/assets/7.to_chicaco_a_bit_further_and_back_files/la_3.jpg)